-We detected 72 customers using GC.AI and 8 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (26%) and the most common company size is 1,001-5,000 employees (34%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We detected 105 companies using GC.AI and 27 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (26%) and the most common company size is 1,001-5,000 employees (32%).
+We find new customers by monitoring new entries and modifications to company DNS records.

 🔧 What other technologies do GC.AI customers also use?